dsp2003/clef/README.md

 + [M] In order to compensate the protection removal, Tesla Spikes now have 20 points of "health" and much harder to harvest as a result

-+ [R] Restored Outpost microdungeons spawning
++ [R] Restored Outpost microdungeons spawning on all planets

-+ [N] Expanded mini-outpost bunker will spawn on Moon biome's surface

 + [N] Moon biome surface spawns:
+ - Expanded mini-outpost bunker
  - Restored and optimized Apex Sci-Fi Dungeon
+ - Unfinished Wreck dungeon

 + [N] Moon biome underground spawns:
  - Outpost microdungeons